danilolucasmd/lily58/README.md

 This repository contains everything related to my Lily58 keyboard build.
 It includes the custom keymap, QMK firmware configuration, build notes, and any additional files or documentation relevant to this setup.

-The Lily58 is a column-staggered split mechanical keyboard featuring a 6×4 layout per half, plus an additional 4 thumb keys.
+The Lily58 is a column-staggered ortholinear split mechanical keyboard featuring a 6×4 layout per half, plus an additional 4 thumb keys.
 It is designed with ergonomics in mind, offering a more natural typing position and improved comfort during long typing sessions.

 ## Layers